rediacc/www/src/content/docs/en/cli/api-reference/list.md

 - User must be authenticated with valid token
 - Can only view members of teams you belong to
-- Company boundary restriction applies
+- Organization boundary restriction applies
 - Team filtering with comma-separated names supported
 - No team specified returns members from all your teams
 - Shows user email and activation status